-Books available from the Naval Museum - Simon's Town
+Books available from the Simon's town Museum - Simon's Town

 Books can be ordered from Larijworks in Simon's Town.
 Books can also be bought at the Simon's Town Museum.